AndersDeath/diary2/README.md

 # 15 June 2022 - Thursday - Yerevan

-LOR was nice.
-The hospital was nice. it's very american.
-Tomorrow I will go to make new KT.
-I also did a lot of tasks. at the same time I see that my written english became worse.
-I need to iprove it and be more concentraited on spelling.
+I went to the hospital today and got a consultation from an ENT and a surgeon. tomorrow I need a new CT scan of my teeth.

+I also did a huge amount of tasks. today i continued my research on the topic of microfrontends. and i also did a bunch of other stuff.
+Also went to the train station, wanted to buy tickets for lake sevan but had to go to another station.
+Will do that tomorrow, and want to record a little on the mic at the same time.